This post may contain affiliate links. Read the full disclosure

 Not the most exciting game in the world, but it will give a few minutes of entertainment.
 As will other similar games requiring no props or space to play.

 If you are waiting for transport or not necessarily in a large group of people, some other no prop games include charades, Simon Says etc. You might get a few strange looks if there are others waiting with you though.

 9. TRAVEL JOURNAL CATCH UP

 If the queue is moving very slowly, or not at all for a while, one of the things to do while waiting in line is to catch up on travel journal entries.

-Whether you kids have a journal with them in their day bag, or you can pull out some loose notepaper for them to write on and stick in later, this can be a great way to fill a big wait, while also documenting their important travel memories.
+Whether your kids have a journal with them in their day bag, or you can pull out some loose notepaper for them to write on and stick in later, this can be a great way to fill a big wait, while also documenting their important travel memories.

 It is pretty special to look back at past travel diaries and see what you have written and a fun way for kids to remember their favourite experiences when they go back to school and tell their friends too.

-More Tips For Keeping Kids Happy During The Boring Bits:
+More Tips For Keeping Kids Happy During The Boring Moments

 This may mean letting them sit on the ground nearby, just to give their legs a rest.
 Make sure they are in your line of sight at all times though.